 I’ve contemplated how much to share on this platform and have decided to follow in the footsteps of other financial bloggers like Financial Samurai and Making Sense of Cents, and opt for financial disclosure so you can see a real-life example of someone working to dig themselves out of debt and achieve their financial goals.
 My financial hole as of this writing is $-48,228.
 I’ll be posting monthly reports of my income, expenses, and net worth.
 These monthly posts will provide the opportunity to reflect on my spending and earnings for the month.
 The goal of these posts will be to reinforce smart money decisions and hopefully help others see that being in debt isn’t hopeless and there is a path to the financial freedom finish line.
 Smart and steady wins this race!

 The Money Sloth will tackle issues in personal finance, taxes, investing, saving for retirement, and more.
 If it has to do with your money, we’ll talk about it here.
-Sign up for our e-mail list below so you’ll be the first to know when new content is posted and I look forward to having you join me on the journey to financial freedom!
+Sign up for our e-mail list below so you’ll be the first to know when new content is posted and I look forward to having you join me on the journey to financial independence!